 While the late Old Norse literary sources that form the basis of our current knowledge of pre-Christian Germanic religion present Freya and Frigg as being at least nominally distinct goddesses, the similarities between them run deep.
 Their differences, however, are superficial and can be satisfactorily explained by consulting the history and evolution of the common Germanic goddess whom the Norse were in the process of splitting into Freya and Frigg sometime shortly before the conversion of Scandinavia and Iceland to Christianity (around the year 1000 CE).

 As we’ve noted above, the Migration Period goddess who later became Freya was the wife of the god who later became Odin.
 While somewhat veiled, this is ultimately still the case in Old Norse literature.
 Freya’s husband is named Óðr, a name which is virtually identical to that of Óðinn (the Old Norse form of “Odin”). Óðr means “ecstasy, inspiration, furor.” Óðinn is simply the word óðr with the masculine definite article (-inn) added onto the end.
 The two names come from the same word and have the same meaning. Óðr is an obscure and seldom-mentioned character in Old Norse literature.
 The one passage that tells us anything about his personality or deeds – anything beyond merely listing his name in connection with Freya – comes from the Prose Edda, which states that Óðr is often away on long journeys, and that Freya can often be found weeping tears of red gold over his absence.
 Many of the surviving tales involving Odin have him traveling far and wide throughout the Nine Worlds, to the point that he’s probably more often away from Asgard than within it.
 Many of Odin’s numerous bynames allude to his wanderings or are names he assumed to disguise his identity while abroad.
-Thus, it’s hard to see Freya’s husband as anything but a hypostasis (a theological term that means “aspect” or “emanation”) of Odin.
+Thus, it’s hard to see Freya’s husband as anything but an only nominally distinct extension of Odin.

 Frigg is depicted as a völva herself.
 Once again in Lokasenna, after Loki slanders Frigg for her infidelity, Freya warns him that Frigg knows the destiny of all beings, implying that she also has the power to alter them if she so chooses.
 Frigg’s weaving activities are likely an allusion to this role as well.
 And, as it turns out, Freya is not the only goddess to own a set of bird-of-prey feathers for shapeshifting – Frigg is also in possession of one.